 Respiratory Issues

 French Bulldogs have shorter than normal and narrow nasal passageways, which interferes with the regional and total movements of air.
 This makes them more likely to suffer from a condition called Brachycephalic Airway Syndrome.
 This syndrome is characterized as a block in their airways, making it difficult for them to breathe and causing them to snort and snore.
-Any physical activity can make matters worse, so exercise should be done in moderation and in air conditioned environments.
+French bulldogs problems often include this syndrome, and any physical activity can make matters worse, so exercise should be done in moderation and in air conditioned environments.
 Owners should also look out for signs of sickness, including coughing, wheezing, difficulty breathing, snoring, and other respiratory issues, and contact the vet if any of the signs appear.

 Eye Problems